emilymcafee/emilymcafee.github.io/_posts/2015-2-2-node-and-socket-io.markdown

 **BETTER SOLUTION:** A socket for each search.

 Let's start by making adjustments on the client side.
-Here's the original client-side of the app.
+Here's the original client side of the app.
 Note the singular socket with an 'or' search and the additional processing with conditionals:

 {% gist 7dc1888c80236e454a63 %}